 When to use a mask

-Individuals in quarantine may have been exposed to SARS-CoV-2 due to travel to/from countries and states with community spread and are not yet symptomatic.
+Individuals in quarantine may have been exposed to SARS-CoV-2 due to contact with infected people and are not yet symptomatic.

+Following the end of your 10-day quarantine, please continue to self-monitor for an additional four days for possible symptoms.
 If you are asymptomatic at the end of your quarantine period, you can return to work.
-If you develop a fever or begin having any signs/symptoms stated above, please call one of the following numbers before seeking medical care:
+If you develop a fever or begin to have any signs/symptoms stated above at any time during those 14 days (quarantine + self-monitoring time), please call one of the following numbers to seek medical care:

 Individuals should also call their unit leadership after calling their healthcare providers.

 Current: Dec.
 31, 2020